 Other blood thinners such as aspirin do not pose a problem.

 For Vitamins D3 & K2 we have chosen vitamins from natural sources, because synthetic vitamins can have undesired effects.

 Vitamin K2 occurs naturally in fatty animal products such as liver sausage, egg yolk, and chicken skins.
 The K2 in these animal foods is however of the less desirable subtype MK-4.
-The vitamin K2 in our supplement proceeds from a natural fermentation process of plant-based foods, in which bacteria produce the vitamin.
+The vitamin K2 in our supplement proceeds from a natural fermentation process of chickpeas, in which bacteria produce the vitamin.
 Fermented foods generally contain mainly vitamin K2 of the desired subtype MK-7.